Executive Function Coaching for Individuals

 - Follow-through and task completion

 Who Can Benefit

-Edge executive function coaching can help young people in middle school, high school and college.
-It is also effective for adults entering the workplace, as well as older adults who may have struggled with learning and attention challenges such as ADHD because they were never diagnosed in childhood.
+Edge executive function coaching – done in-person or virtually – can help young people in elementary school, middle school, high school, vocational / technical school, community college and university.
+It is also effective for young adults entering the workplace, as well as older adults who may have struggled with learning and attention challenges such as ADHD because they were never diagnosed in childhood.

 How to Get an Edge Coach

 Our coach selection process has been designed to make sure each individual is paired with a coach that he or she is excited about and comfortable with.
 Here’s how it works.

 To get an Edge Coach, all you do is contact us.
 For students under 18 years of age, parents will participate in all phases of the application process.
 For students 18 years and older, it is expected that the student take the initiative for selecting his or her own coach and that the parents take a supportive but secondary role.

 Our coach matchmaker, based on our conversations with you and your parents, will identify which of our coaches is the best fit for you.
 You and the prospective coach talk with each other (if the student is under 18, both the parents and student will talk with the coach), and determine whether it is an appropriate fit..